eunivers3/id-card-visibility-classification-with-automl/README.md

 * TTA (test time augmentation)
     - data augmentation of test image if model is unsure
     - collect average label of those classes
-* Research & build a custom NN model, e.g. with Tensorflow or Keras, do k fold x-validations, train model on modified instances of the original image (vs saving all modified images to build the AutoML model on)
+* Research & build a custom CNN model, e.g. with Tensorflow or Keras, do k fold x-validations, train model on modified instances of the original image (vs saving all modified images to build the AutoML model on)
 * Delete low quality images in each class (images that are difficult to label by human eye) to increase model accuracy